Multitensors as monads on categories of enriched graphs: Introduction

+The developments presented in this article are applied to simpifying and unifying earlier work in the subject \cite{Batanin-MonGlobCats} \cite{BataninWeber-EnHop} \cite{Cheng-ComparingOperadic}, and as a springboard for subsequent developments.
+In \cite{Weber-Funny} the funny tensor product of categories is exhibited as a special case of a symmetric monoidal closed structure that can be exhibited on the category of algebras of a wide class of higher operads.
+In \cite{BatCisWeb-LiftingTheorem} the Gray and Crans tensor products are exhibited within our emerging framework, weak $n$-categories with strict units are defined and then exhibited as obtainable via some iterated enrichment.
+For both \cite{Weber-Funny} and \cite{BatCisWeb-LiftingTheorem}, the work presented here is used extensively.

+This article is organised as follows.
+In section(\ref{sec:categories-of-enriched-graphs}) categories of enriched graphs are studied.
+This uses basic categorical notions recalled and defined in appendix(\ref{sec:lcp}) related to the theory of locally presentable categories.
+In section(\ref{sec:multitensor-to-monad-construction}) the construction of monads from multitensors is discussed, and how properties on the multitensor correspond to properties on the corresponding monad is spelled out in detail in theorem(\ref{thm:preservation-by-Gamma-E}).
+The monads that arise from multitensors via our construction are characterised in section(\ref{sec:Monads-Operads-Multitensors}) theorem(\ref{thm:characterisation-of-image-of-Gamma}).
+Later in the same section the 2-functors underlying the multitensor to monad construction are given, at which point the connection with the formal theory of monads \cite{Street-FTM} is made.

+This connection is exploited to explain the ubiquity of the distributive laws that arise in higher category theory \cite{Cheng-IteratedDist}.
+In section(\ref{sec:dist-laws-from-monoidal-monads}) the senses in which a monad and multitensor may distribute is spelled out as part of a generalisation of the classical theory of monad distributive laws of Beck \cite{Beck-DLaws}.
+As an application we give a very efficient construction of the monads for strict $n$-categories in section(\ref{sec:strict-n-cat-monad}).
+This is the construction at the level of monads which corresponds at the level of theories to the inductive formula $\Theta_{n{+}1} = \Delta \wr \Theta_n$ of \cite{Berger-IteratedWreathProduct}.
+We recover this formula from our perspective in section(\ref{sec:strict-n-cat-monad}), from more general considerations in section(\ref{ssec:wreath}) which bring together the developments of \cite{BergMellWeber-MonadsArities} with those of the present article.

+In the setting of the theory of cartesian monads \cite{Burroni-TCats,Hermida-RepresentableMulticategories,Leinster-HDA-book} a \emph{$T$-operad} for a cartesian monad $T$ on a category $\ca E$ with pullbacks consists of another monad $A$ on $\ca E$ together with a cartesian monad morphism{ \footnotemark{}} $\alpha:A \to T$.
+Similarly given a cartesian multitensor $E$ on a category $V$ one defines an $E$-multitensor to consist of another multitensor $F$ on $V$ together with a cartesian multitensor morphism $\phi:F \to E$ \cite{BataninWeber-EnHop}.
+In section(\ref{sec:operads-multitensors-basic}) the basic correspondence between $E$-multitensors and $\Gamma E$-operads is given.

 A weak $n$-category is an algebra of a \emph{contractible} $n$-operad{\footnotemark{}}.
 In section(\ref{sec:contractible-operads-and-multitensors}) we recall this notion, give an analogous notion of contractible multitensor, and in corollary(\ref{cor:contractible}), give the canonical relationship between them.
+Finally in section(\ref{sec:Trimble}) we recover Cheng's description \cite{Cheng-ComparingOperadic} of Trimble's definition of weak $n$-category.